Dr Jameson Tucker

 I did my PhD at the University of Warwick, supervised by Prof Penny Roberts.
 My thesis was on 'strangers' in Jean Crespin's French language martyrologies, and was completed in 2012.
 I completed an MA at the University of Birmingham's Centre for Reformation and Early Modern Studies in 2006, and a BA(H) in History with English at Queen's University, Canada in 2005.

 I teach a number of courses on Early Modern European history, particularly relating to topics of faith and religion.
 I currently run the second-year course The European Reformations, and the third year special subject The French Wars of Religion 1559-1598.
-I have taught the Heritage and Public History module since its launch in 2012, and this year launched a new second year module called 'Other Voices', which is studies early modern society through groups on its fringes, like heretics, the poor, and foreigners.
+I taught the Heritage and Public History module since its launch in 2012 until 2016, and in 2016 launched a new second year module called 'Other Voices', which is studies early modern society through groups on its fringes, like heretics, the poor, and foreigners.

 Reports & invited lectures